moment/momentjs.com/docs/moment/10-plugins/14-round.md

 ---

-This is a plugin will round date/time to a given interval.
+This plugin will round date/time to a given interval.

 For example,